HoneyryderChuck/idnx/README.md

 Idnx.to_punycode("bücher.de") #=> "xn--bcher-kva.de"
 ```

+## Ruby Support Policy

+This library supports at least ruby 2.4 .It also supports both JRuby and Truffleruby.

 ## Development

 If you want to contribute, fork this project, and submit changes via a PR on github.